anma-dev/Anime-Manager/README.md

 Enable debug mode.

 ### Windows
-The script probably works with some versions of WSL but no thorough testing was done to this date.
+The script probably works with some versions of WSL but we haven't tested it yet.

 ### Support